- Recommended Streaming Specs

 And now we wait...

 Once a RTMP channel has been connected to a stream, it is placed in a Preparing to accept stream status.
 Channels in this status are still being configured by the system and need additional time before feeds begin streaming to the Goldcast platform.
-This process typically takes about ten minutes.
+This process typically takes about five to ten minutes.
 After that, the stream test will run for two hours.

-After ten minutes have passed, you will be ready to move on to the next step in the testing process.
+Once the stream is running, you will be ready to move on to the next step in the testing process.